paragonie/ionizer/docs/README.md

 Sometimes you need to accept a list of values, rather than a single value.
 These input filters allow you to limit the inputs to a flat, one-dimensional array consisting of specific values.

+By default, the array filters only examine the **values, not the keys** of an input array.
+You can specify [Index Policies](#index-policies) if you interpret the array indices as data too.

 ### `BoolArrayFilter`